xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-2-en.md

 ## Ending our Istanbul trip

-After talking with people on the ground working directly in the technology sector of Turkey, an seeing for myself what they are doing here, I feel that Turkey is a hidden gem.
+After talking with people on the ground working directly in the technology sector of Turkey, and seeing for myself what they are doing here, I feel that Turkey is a hidden gem.

-From the briefing of the JICA staff here, Turkey, being a country blessed with abundant food supply (its food imports are around only 6% of total imports) put it's effort into moderninzation and has a long history of engineering, which is part of the nationwide strategy started from the founding of the modern Turkey Republic.
+From the briefing of the JICA staff here, Turkey, being a country blessed with abundant food supply (its food imports are around only 6% of total imports) put it's effort into modernization and has a long history of engineering, which is part of the nation-wide strategy that started from the founding of the modern Turkey Republic.

-This has resulted in many technical schools and universities and has put engineering as a preferred career path for many young turks.
+This has resulted in many technical schools and universities and has put engineering as a preferred career path for many young Turks.
 Due to this, there is a strong culture and mindset of sound and strong engineering practices within the engineering community.